Head & pronotum

 Both sexes either fully winged or with wings shorter than thorax width.
 Body, legs and antennae brown, fore tarsi and antennal segment III sometimes paler; fore wing weakly shaded.
+Antennae 8-segmented; segments III & IV with apex truncate, 2 sense cones on III, 4 on IV; segment VIII slender.
 Head longer than wide, without sculpture dorsally; eyes much larger dorsally than ventrally; postocular setae wide apart, apices blunt; maxillary stylets retracted to postocular setae, one third of head width apart with slender maxillary bridge.
-Antennae 8-segmented; segments III–IV with apex truncate, 2 sensoria on III, 4 on IV; segment VIII slender.
 Pronotum with no sculpture medially; anteromarginal setae minute; remaining 4 pairs of major setae unstable in size and shape, long or very short; paired prosternal basantra present.
 Fore tarsus with small hooked tooth at inner apex.
 Metanotum reticulate.
 Fore wings parallel sided, without duplicated cilia.
 Pelta reticulate; tergites II & VII with wing retaining setae weak, sigmoid on III–VI; tergite IX setae S1 bluntly pointed, about as long as tube.

 Male smaller, tergite IX setae S2 short and stout; sternite VIII with broadly transverse pore plate.

 The genus Amynothrips includes only one species.
-Although this has prosternal basantra as in Haplothrips and its relatives, the forewing is parallel sided not constricted medially.
+Although this has prosternal basantra similar to those found in Haplothrips and its relatives, the fore wing is parallel sided not constricted medially.

 Amynothrips andersoni O'Neill